 18 March 1990, Neunstein

 There existed in Germany from the early seventies and until now only the one SOZIALISTISCHES PATIENTENKOLLEKTIV (Socialist Patients' Collective) which did, experienced and worked out only this one kind of events we mention on the following pages.

-US-American newspaper-reports about madness freedom bands, music bands, and murderer bands in Post-Hitler's Germany don't appear on the following pages.
+US-American newspaper-reports about madness freedom bands, music bands and murderer bands in Post-Hitler's Germany don't appear on the following pages.
 Reports like those, about which some American friends told us recently what they could remember, of course never had been up to date.
-If there should arise any disappointment in the one or in the other reader who expected details, favouring SPK up to the range of a Western story, it can't be our task to beg his pardon.
+If there should arise any disappointment in the one or in the other reader who expected details, favouring SPK up to the range of a Western story, it can't be our task to beg their pardon.

 3 August 1991

 Soon after its first appearance TURN ILLNESS INTO A WEAPON became accounted more and more as the most important work of the SPK.
 Not without good reason.
 Nevertheless we believe that we are dutybound to the readers to advise of two circumstances which possibly could put in perspective the reason for this preference.